 Why should we use peptides?

 Peptides are a great skincare addition- they gently act to improve the skin without causing irritation or sun sensitivity.

 What age should we start using peptides?

-If you’re using peptides for anti-ageing, then you can start as soon as you notice signs of aging.
+If you’re using peptides for anti-aging, then you can start as soon as you notice signs of aging.
 This is normally at some point during our third decade.
-There is no point in using peptides as a preventative, this is what sun screen is for.
+There is no point in using peptides as a preventative, this is what sunscreen is for.

 Can there be any negative effects to using peptides

 Peptides are very easy going on the skin.
 They generally don’t cause any irritation, unlike retinoids and you can’t use them too often, unlike acids.
 As with any skincare, it’s possible to have a reaction to peptides, although this is unlikely.